The Ultimate Guide to Interview Preparation

 Always confirm the location of–and directions to–your interview site at least a day before the interview.
 If you have questions about parking, building access, or any other logistical issue, call the company and ask ahead of time.
 You don’t want to show up late for your interview because you didn’t know where to park.

-Also, make sure you’ve map out your route to the interview, whether you plan on driving or taking public transport.
+Also, make sure you’ve mapped out your route to the interview, whether you plan on driving or taking public transport.
 You’re already going to have pre-interview jitters; don’t make them worse by getting lost on your way to the meeting.
 Remember: Google Maps is your friend!

 10. Give yourself plenty of time

 Do you know what’s more stressful than an interview?
 Sitting in a traffic jam when you’re supposed to be sitting in an interview room!
 Always make sure you have more time than you need to arrive for your meeting.
-As a general rule, you should always plan for the worst case traffic scenario when estimating how long it will take you to get to your interview.
+As a general rule, you should always plan for the worst-case traffic scenario when estimating how long it will take you to get to your interview.

 Always err on the side of arriving early.
 However, don’t show up for your interview more than five minutes before your allotted time.
 (Your interviewer is probably a busy professional–don’t add to their stress by hurrying their schedule.)
 If you running way ahead of schedule, kill some time at a coffee shop or window shopping.